Citizen's arrest: Hong Kong

 Citizen's arrest is known as the "101 power".
 Under the Criminal Procedure Ordinance (cap.
 221 of the Laws of Hong Kong), section 101(2) provides that "Any person may arrest without warrant any person whom he may reasonably suspect of being guilty of an arrestable offence" using "force as is reasonable and proportionate in the circumstances".
 Once an arrest is made, the suspect must be delivered to a police office as soon as possible for court proceedings.
 "Arrestable offence" is defined as any crimes that can be sentenced for more than 12 months of jail time.

 Hungary

 According to article 273 of Act XC. of 2017 concerning Penal Procedure, anyone may arrest a person caught committing a felony, but is obliged to hand the person over to the "investigative authorities" immediately; if this is not possible, the police must be informed.

 India

-Section 43, of the Code of Criminal Procedure, 1973 states that:
+Section 40, of the Bharatiya Nagarik Suraksha Sanhita states that: